cbarraco/food-recipes/Japanese/ramen.md

 ###Broth
 * 6 cups of water
-* 1 thumb of skinned ginger root
+* 1 thumb of skinned and sliced ginger root
-* 3 cloves of garlic
+* 3 cloves of crushed garlic
 * 1 bunch of green onions
 * 4 tablespoons of soy sauce
 * 2 tablespoons of sake